Auckland

 For students interested in continuing science without single-subject courses.
 High literacy demands.
 Draws standards from Physics, Chemistry, Biology, and Earth and Space Science.

-Offers a pathway for possible progression towards the police, armed forces, security and other related services.
+Services Academy offers a pathway for possible progression towards the police, armed forces, security and other related services.
 For students who can benefit from direction, structure and personal discipline.
 The course involves military drill, physical training, leadership skills and outdoor training.
-Includes overnight training camps. +3
+Includes overnight training camps.
+This will be 2 of your option choices

 Te Reo Māori - Level 2